 9. Envy

+Yes, it is possible to support a loved one with mental health challenges without neglecting your own needs, but healthy boundaries are essential.
 It is very difficult to balance caring for a loved one with mental health issues and exercising self-care.
-However, there are successful ways to uphold both your relationship, as well as your loved one without undermining either of them.
+However, there are successful ways to uphold both your relationship and your well-being without undermining either of them.

 Below are some ways to help repair boundaries, improve your relationship, and address mental health concerns: